top1944/duckuments/docs/atoms_85_fall2017_projects/19_impicit-coord/30-final-project-report-implicit-coord.md

 For evaluating the performance, we decided to test our algorithm at an intersection and judge by how many Duckiebots can be handled and in what time it does so.

 ### Definition of the Problem Follow the Leader:

 The final goal here, was that the Duckiebots can follow another Duckiebot in front of them and adjust their velocity accordingly.
 Meaning ideally, they slow down if the leading Duckiebot does so and accelerate analogously.
 The assumptions here were:

-- All Duckiebots use the same algorithm
+- All Duckiebots use the same algorithm.

 - All Duckiebots are equipped with a fiducial tag that allows us to estimate their relative position and pose.

 The success can be easily evaluated by how many Duckiebots can follow their respective leader at the same time.
 Furthermore keeping an equal distance between the Duckiebots performance criterion.

 ## Contribution / Added functionality

 ### Contribution Implicit Coordination:
 Our implicit coordination algorithm is inspired by the  Carrier Sense Multiple Access/Collision Detection (CSMA/CD) algorithm which handles the access of different parties on a shared resource.
 In our case the Duckiebots represent the parties and the shared resource correlates with the intersection.
 This CSMA/CD not just guarantees us, that all Duckiebots are crossing the intersection safely, but is also enables us to give insightful estimates of the maximum throughput and the average waiting time at the intersection, given by the rich theory behind CSMA/CD.
 Our implementation of CSMA/CD for intersection coordination works the following:

 1. Drive towards the intersection and stop at the stopline

 2. Wait a random timespan and check if a Duckiebot in your field of view is driving using the Duckiebot detection algorithm

 3. If no  other Duckiebot is driving cross the intersection.
 Else repeat Step 2.

 Additionally we have implemented rigth priority option in order to accelerate the traffic at the intersection.
 Rigth priority doesn't allow a Duckiebot to drive and as lang as another Duckiebot is standing right to them at an intersection.